How Many Men Are Bald? Global Facts and Stats

 • Wearing hats does not cause baldness.

-• Hair loss is not only inherited from the mother’s side.
+• Genetic predisposition can come from either parent, not only the mother’s side.

 • Cutting hair short does not make it grow back thicker.